tanwarsatya/tanwarsatya.github.io/content/posts/technology/3-resilient and efficient container topology/index.md

   - "microservice"
 ---

-As part of a recent prototype activity, one of the requirements was to deploy the Microservices in an efficient and resilient manner on a Kubernetes cluster that has nodes spread across multiple zones.
+As part of a recent prototype activity, one of the requirements was to deploy the container based Microservices in an efficient and resilient manner on a Kubernetes cluster that has nodes spread across multiple zones.
 First, we will review various scaling scenarios required, and later in the post I will share details on how to use ***Well-Known Labels***,  ***pod topology spread constraints*** and ***pod affinity***  Kubernetes concepts to achieve our goal.

 <!--more-->